anirban983/concox-device-adapter/Readme.md

 ### API Call

-Visit the following URL to see the api endpoint docs.
+Visit the following URL after running the project to see the api endpoint docs.

 ```
 http://127.0.0.1:3000/api-docs